joaogardenberg/node-react-boilerplate/README.md

 npm run build
 ```

-## Sync the repository with the Boilerplate
+## Sync the repository with the base repository

 ```bash
 ./sync